kubeshop/kusk-gateway/docs/docs/guides/oauth2.md

 **Note:**

-* The commands assume you are Linux.
+* The commands assume you are running Linux.
 * `192.168.49.2` is the `LoadBalancer` IP assigned to Envoy.

 The secrets need to be part of the static Envoy Fleet configuration.
 The way to inject the `client_secret` and `hmac_secret` is as follows: